Pebhashi-Tharushika/snap-spot-public-image-gallery-app/README.md

-# Public Gallery App
+# Snap-Spot Public Image Gallery App

-The Public Gallery App is a feature rich web application that offers users the ability to seamlessly upload, download, and manage their images.
+The Snap-Spot Public Image Gallery App is a feature rich web application that offers users the ability to seamlessly upload, download, and manage their images.
 Supporting various formats like JPEG, JPG, PNG, AVIF, and more, the app provides a visually appealing and user-friendly interface for an enhanced experience.